yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 1, Normalize Operator.md

 > **Solution**:
 >
-> ​	Basing on the simply algorithm described above, we simply scanning the operator from right to left.
+> ​	Basing on the simple algorithm described above, we simply scanning the operator from right to left.
 Every time we come across $a$, we do the composition process above and keep the result in a queue.

 > * **Step one:**
 >